harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-10-making-an-even-more-useful-covid-19-tracker-with-node-js.md

 There are some simple things we can do:

 1. Provide summary information by displaying the global statistics
-2. Remove some information from the cards in the list
-3. Allow our users to filter countries by name to reduce the feeling of information overload
+2. Allow our users to filter countries by name to reduce the feeling of information overload
-4. Let users navigate to country details
+3. Let users navigate to country details

 Let's get started.